 Besides, nonfunctional and recurring blathers would only reinforce ideas prejudiced, discriminating and judgmental (in brief – conceptualized mindsets of all sorts), and keep us perpetually in bondage to the dualistic state, therefore in bondage to suffering.

 The cause of suffering in life, as the Buddha has discovered, is attachment, aka grasping or clinging.
 Induced by desires or fears in the first place, attachment then gives rise to further desires and fears – the cycle goes on and never ends on its own.
-Fundamentally, the root of cyclic existence, or samsara, is dualism – our likes and dislikes, pursuits or rejects, self-centered opinions for or against something …
+Fundamentally, the root of cyclic existence, or samsara, is duality – our likes and dislikes, pursuits or rejects, self-centered opinions for or against something …

-If one wishes to put an end to the continuous dissatisfaction in life, one must free oneself from the collective, habitual, dualistic thought-patterns, which have been keeping humans forever in shackles.
+If one wishes to put an end to the continuous dissatisfaction in life, one must free oneself from the collective, habitual, dualistic mind-patterns, which have been keeping humans forever in shackles.
 The only way to realize such complete transformation, is through meditation – the Buddha has concluded.

 So in here I am not exactly blogging.
 Rather, I am carrying out a meditative practice that needs to get done.
 I let this personal space stay open just in case someone else might find it a solace to their own journey.